Miss Francesca Harris

 in Nutrition and Sustainability

 Francesca is part of the Sustainable and Healthy Food Systems project (SHEFS).
+She is undertaking a PhD on the links between food consumption and water security in India.

 Francesca is a Registered Associate Nutritionist.